-Agencies should take theoretical considerations (e.g. estimated time for program impact) as well as logistical details (e.g. accessibility of clients) to determine the optimal time for survey administration.
-Additionally, programs should bear in mind the likelihood of participant drop-off, particularly towards the end of service delivery, in determining when to administer the post-test.
+Agencies should take theoretical considerations (e.g., estimated time for program impact) and logistical details (e.g., accessibility of clients) when determining the optimal time for survey administration.
+Additionally, programs should keep in mind the likelihood of participant drop-off, particularly towards the end of service delivery, when determining the time of post-test administration.
 For example, a program that is delivering a 12-week-long parent education curriculum may choose to administer a post-test in Week 10 or 11.

-Programs should also be aware that participants' abilities to recall their feelings or experiences prior to receiving services may be influenced by the length of services; longer-term or ongoing program services may benefit from using the traditional pre- and post-test version of the PFS-2 rather than the retrospective version to measure changes in family protective factors over time.
+Programs should be aware that participants' abilities to recall their feelings or experiences prior to receiving services may be influenced by the length of services; longer-term or ongoing program services may benefit from using the traditional pre- and post-test version of the SPFS-2 rather than theretrospective version to measure changes in family protective factors over time.